818miguelbeltran/AcademicMonitor_2.0/README.md

 The system provided static feedback ("Keep it up!") without accepting new data or performing goal analysis.

 ### After
-The redesigned system integrates dynamic score updates, weak-subject identification, and a structured planning setup — maintaining continuous analysis toward the user's defined academic goal.
+The redesigned system integrates dynamic score updates, weak-subject identification, and a structured planning setup for maintaining continuous analysis toward the user's defined academic goal.

 ---